dedis/dela/docs/architecture.md

 # Architecture

 Dela has been built with modularization and testability in mind.
-As such, the system is made of multiple interoperable modules' implementations based on a set of well-defined abstractions.
+As such, the system is made of multiple interoperable modules based on a set of well-defined abstractions.

 ## Stacks

 The stacks display the role of each module and its relation to others.
-Each module can rely on zero or more of the modules bellow it.
+Each module can rely on zero or more of the modules below it.
 From the client's perspective the stack is simpler since it doesn't need to know about the complex ordering mechanism.